Abe Gray: Moving to New Zealand and university days

-Gray arrived in New Zealand five days after the 2002 New Zealand general election, where the Green Party were no longer in government, meaning cannabis legislation wasn't an option for the foreseeable future.
+Gray arrived in New Zealand five days after the 2002 New Zealand general election, where the Green Party were no longer in government, meaning cannabis legislation was not an option for the foreseeable future.
 After the Green's failure to make advances in cannabis policy at the 2002 election, Gray joined the Legalise Cannabis Party.

 Gray earned a master's degree in Botany from the University of Otago, but was too paranoid about his immigration status to grow or sell any cannabis during his first three years in New Zealand.
 Despite this, Gray did smoke cannabis and take part in cannabis protests, including two occasions where he led a group who hot-boxed the Dunedin police station at the annual J Day protest march in 2003 and 2004.
 These experiences helped him realise the strength in numbers and the power of protest.

 Abe was involved in a University of Otago club of cannabis enthusiasts, Otago NORML, and was its president for many years.
 Otago NORML started gathering on the University of Otago Union Lawn at 4:20pm every Friday to smoke together.
 The club soon became one of the largest on campus, but the university was displeased.
 Campus security guards tried to forcefully move the group away, causing a backlash among members that made local headlines.
 The weekly smoke sessions became twice-weekly.
 The club held lectures, debates, and an entire cannabis awareness week on campus.
 This caused Gray to become the target of a six-month investigation by the police Special Tactics Group.

 Gray was arrested in 2008 by a group of uniformed officers while giving a presentation about cannabis at the university's annual clubs day.
 Gray was warned police officers were heading his way, but was confident they were not after him so he kept a bag of cannabis in his pocket.
 But it was for him.
 Gray was dragged to a police car.
 An angry crowd followed them and laid down in front of the police cars, and five additional undercover police officers came out to attempt to control the situation.

 Green MP Metiria Turei was at another stall and yelled at the officers, demanding identification, and said the police response was over the top.
 Gray was charged with possession of a pipe, one gram of cannabis and resisting arrest, but was discharged without conviction.
 The court disclosure documents showed all of his text messages and bank records covering the last six months.

 These protests and encounters with the police are covered in 2015 New Zealand documentary Druglawed, which documents the history of cannabis prohibition in the US and New Zealand, outlining political and economic reasons for its prohibition.
 It argues New Zealand mirrors the USA's war on drugs, and prohibition is failing.